DeveloperPaul123/byte-knight/README.md

 - Many members of the Engine Programming discord for helping see how little I really know.
 - [Danny Hammer](https://github.com/dannyhammer/toad) for providing feedback, for helping me with troubleshooting my engine and for writing the `chessie` and `uci-parser` crates.
 Thanks for inspiring some of the techniques and methods used in `byte-knight`.
 - [Marcel Vanthoor](https://github.com/mvanthoor/rustic) for his Rustic engine and associated [book](https://rustic-chess.org).
+- Everyone at [pyrobench](https://pyronomy.pythonanywhere.com) for donating CPU time as well as helping me when I get stuck.

 # Author